ministryofjustice/django-govuk-template/README.rst

 - Use ``[[app name, e.g. govuk_template]].html`` as the template to extend from and overrive the ``inner_content`` block

 See the demo folder in this repository on `GitHub`_, it is not included in distributions.

+Another demo [1]_ shows the process of converting the Django tutorial polls app – see the commit history.

 Service settings
 ~~~~~~~~~~~~~~~~